graverok/geoditor/README.md

 ```

 ### .on("change")
-Fires on data update.
+Fires on data change.
 Array of GeoJSON features is passed into listener.
-If you passed some data to Geoditor before it will only change features geometry and properties passed to Pen tool.
+If you had provided some data to Geoditor before all feature properties will be kept.
 ```ts
 geoditor.on("change", (data: GeoJSON.Feature[]) => {
   // data === geoditor.data